pesalerno/Hypsiboas-genomics/README.md

 First, we had to re-export the final parameter choice genotyping matrix with `populations` using minimal filters:

 	populations -P ./denovo-m4M3n2 --popmap ./pop_map-jimmy.txt -O ./denovo-m4M3n2 -p 1 -r 0.1 --write_random_snp --vcf
+>The raw unfiltered matrices exported from populations can be found here for [*H. jimenezi* only](), for all [Gran Sabana *Hypsiboas*](), and for the dataset that includes the [Cerrado outgroup]().

-Then, we transformed the `.vcf` file using vcftools into `.ped` and `.map` files for filtering in plink.
+Then, we transformed the `.vcf` files using vcftools into `.ped` and `.map` files for inputting and filtering in plink.

 	vcftools --vcf path/to/file.vcf --plink --out filename

 ## 3.1. general filtering permutations

-The three main filters we used in plink were:
+The three main filters we used in plink were `--geno`, or eliminating loci with too much missing data, `--mind`, or eliminating individuals with too much missing data, and `--maf` or eliminating loci based on the frequency of the minor allele.

-	--geno --mind --maf

-Thus, we tested a few permutations of these filtering thresholds to retain the most number of loci and individuals.
+Thus, we tested a few permutations of these filtering thresholds to retain the most number of loci and individuals in all three datasets.

 **a.filtering permutations with only *H jimenezi***